-As a Grammy Award-winning musician, performer, writer and artist, Anderson has an international reputation as an artist who combines the traditions of the avant-garde with popular culture.
-Anderson’s theatrical works combine a variety of media, including performance, music, poetry, sculpture, opera, anthropological investigations and linguistic games, to elicit emotional reactions.
-As a visual artist, Anderson has been shown at the Guggenheim Museum, SoHo and extensively in Europe, including the Centre Georges Pompidou in Paris.
-She has also released seven albums for Warner Brothers, including Big Science, featuring the song O Superman, which rose to No. 2 on the British pop charts.
-In 1999, Anderson staged Songs and Stories from Moby Dick, an interpretation of Herman Melville’s 1851 novel.
+As a Grammy Award-winning musician, performer, writer, and artist, Anderson has an international reputation as an artist who combines the traditions of the avant-garde with popular culture.
+Anderson’s theatrical works combine a variety of media, including performance, music, poetry, sculpture, opera, anthropological investigations, and linguistic games, to elicit emotional reactions.
+As a visual artist, Anderson has been shown at the Guggenheim Museum, SoHo, and extensively in Europe, including the Centre Georges Pompidou in Paris.
+She has also released seven albums for Warner Brothers, including Big Science, featuring the song “O Superman,” which rose to No. 2 on the British pop charts.
+She is currently Charles Eliot Norton Professor of Poetry at Harvard University.

 IN THE NEWS

 60 Minutes: Laurie Anderson The 60 Minutes Interview

 The New York Times Magazine: Laurie Anderson Has a Message for Us Humans